Azure/azure-quickstart-templates/acs-mesos-full-template/README.md

 # Sample Workloads

-Try the following workloads by creating Marathon apps to test your new mesos cluster:
+Try the following workloads by creating Marathon apps to test your new Mesos container service:

 1. **Folding@Home** - [docker run rgardler/fah](https://hub.docker.com/r/rgardler/fah/) - Folding@Home is searching for a cure for Cancer, Alzheimers, Parkinsons and other such diseases.
 Donate some compute time to this fantastic effort.